The Value of Robust Assortment Optimization Under Ranking-based Choice Models: Algorithms

-In view of the impossibility result from the previous subsection, we next turn to using Theorem~\ref{thm:main} to assess whether {it can ever be possible to identify assortments that satisfy~\eqref{line:improvement}.} In {this} subsection, we establish that the answer to this {identification} question is \emph{yes}, and in particular, we show that such an affirmative answer can be obtained even when the firm has only offered {two} past assortments.

-In order to establish these results, we begin by leveraging Theorem~\ref{thm:main} to develop the first algorithm for solving the robust optimization problem~\eqref{prob:robust} with running time that is {strongly polynomial in the number of products $n$ for two past assortments}.
-The development of such an algorithm is important because it will allow us to establish the existence of affirmative answers to the {aforementioned} identification question through numerical experiments.
-Our development in this subsection of an algorithm for the case of $M = 2$ is also important because it marks the first step towards the development of efficient \emph{general} algorithms for {solving the robust optimization problem~\eqref{prob:robust}} in settings with large numbers of products.
-We will show that the algorithms from this subsection extend to general settings with {any fixed number of} past assortments in the following \S\ref{sec:fixed_dim}.
-Our polynomial-time algorithm for {solving the robust optimization problem~\eqref{prob:robust}} when $M = 2$ is presented in \S\ref{sec:twoassortments:algorithm}, and numerical experiments using this algorithm are found in \S\ref{sec:twoassortments:numerics}.
+We begin by leveraging Theorem~\ref{thm:main} to develop the first algorithm for solving the robust optimization problem~\eqref{prob:robust} with running time that is strongly polynomial in the number of products $n$ for two past assortments.
+Our development of an algorithm for the case of $M = 2$ is important because it marks the first step towards the development of efficient \emph{general} algorithms for solving the robust optimization problem~\eqref{prob:robust} in settings with large numbers of products.
+We will show that the algorithms from this subsection extend to general settings with any fixed number of past assortments in the following \S\ref{sec:algorithms:fixed_dim}.
+In Appendix~\ref{sec:twoassortments:numerics}, we provide numerical experiments showing that our algorithm for two past assortments can be practically efficient, running in less than 30 seconds for problem instances with $n=100$ products.